discovery-unicamp/ale-exercise-book/src/ch04-01-organization-elf-file.md

 - All numbers are represented in hexadecimal.
 - Memory words store numbers in little-endian representation.
 Therefore, the bytes "34 00 01 00" represent the value 0x10034 in 4 bytes.
-- Refer to the [Practical Guide to RISC-V: Atlas of an Open Architecture](http://riscvbook.com/portuguese/) to decode the instructions.
-Especially, consult the beginning of Chapter 2 and Figure 2.3.
+- The program instructions can be found in the .text section.
+Refer to the [RISC-V Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) to decode the instructions.
+Especially, consult the RV32I Base Instruction Set in Table 19.2, presented in Chapter 19.

 ### Example Solution